 By hiring a celebrant you can have whatever you want in your ceremony!
-This could be readings from religious texts, poems, quotes from your favourite book or film, or more often than not a 'symbolic element'.
+This could be readings from your favourite book or film, poems, or more often than not a 'symbolic element'.
 These can take place at any point in your ceremony and can be personalised totally to you and your interests, hobbies and personalities.
 Some examples include:

 Handfasting/'tying the knot': this is a tradition that involves tying ribbons, cords, or any other material that will work around the couples held hands as a blessing or vows are taken.